napravicukod/oglasnici-improver-browser-extension/README.md

 ### Mozilla Firefox
 3. open [about:addons](about:addons)
-4. Click on the "Load unpacked" button
+4. Click on the gear icon and select "Install Add-on From File ..."
 5. Select any file in the unzipped folder

 ## Market places